 Advanced Installer Tool Group

 Details about which version of Advanced Installer should be downloaded and cached on the build agent.
-If Advanced Installer Tool Installer task is present in the pipeline, and no Version is specified here, it will take precedence.

 Version - Version that should be cached.
 You can find a complete list here.
 If no version is specified the latest will be used.
 This step will be skipped if a manual installation is detected.
 Such may be the case in TFS environments where you may want to use a pre-configure build agent.